Follow the sections in this guide to set up Amazon Cognito SSO.

 Integrate your App

-- In the same step, select "Public client" for the Initial App client type and configure the Allowed callback URLs
+- In the same step, select "Public client" for the Initial App client type and configure the Allowed callback URLs with

 http://localhost:8585/callbackas shown in the screenshot below.
 Note: For production deployments, the Allowed callback URLs should be updated with the appropriate domain name.